Gamer: Professional gamer

 Professional gamers generally play video games for prize money or salaries.
 Usually, such individuals deeply study the game in order to master it and usually to play in competitions like esports.
 A pro gamer may also be another type of gamer, such as a hardcore gamer, if he or she meets the additional criteria for that gamer type.
 In countries of Asia, particularly South Korea and China, professional gamers and teams are sponsored by large companies and can earn more than a year.
 In 2006, Major League Gaming contracted several Halo 2 players including Tom "Tsquared" Taylor and members of Team Final Boss with $250,000 yearly deals.
 Many professional gamers find that competitions are able to provide a substantial amount of money to support themselves.
 However, oftentimes, these popular gamers can locate even more lucrative options.
 One such option is found through online live streaming of their games.
 These gamers who take time out of their lives to stream make money from their stream, usually through sponsorships with large companies looking for a new audience or donations from their fans just trying to support their favorite streamer.
 Live streaming often occurs through popular websites such as Twitch and YouTube.
 Professional gamers with particularly large followings can often bring their fan bases to watch them play on live streams.
 An example of this is shown through retired professional League of Legends player Wei "CaoMei" Han-Dong.
 Han-Dong had decided to retire from esports due to his ability to acquire substantially higher pay through live streaming.
 His yearly salary through the Battle Flag TV live streaming service increased his pay to roughly $800,000 yearly.
 Live streaming can be seen by many as a truly lucrative way for professional gamers to make money in a way that can also lessen the pressure in the competitive scene.
 We are seeing a rapid increase in the young video game players wanting to be professional gamers instead of the "pro athlete".
 The career path of becoming a professional gamer is open for anyone any race, gender, and background.
 The gaming community now has developed at a much faster rate and now is being considered esports.
 These more serious gamers are professional gamers; they are individuals that take the average everyday gaming much more seriously and profit from how they perform.

 Retrogamer

-A retro gamer is a gamer who prefers to play, and enough collect, retro games—older video games and arcade games.
+A retro gamer is a gamer who prefers to play and collect retro games—older video games and arcade games.
 They may also be called classic gamers or old-school gamers, which are terms that are more prevalent in the United States.
 The games can be played on the original hardware, on modern hardware via emulation, or on modern hardware via ports or compilations (though those 'in the hobby' tend toward original hardware and emulation).